 Mudblood is a foul, nasty name for a witch or wizard who is Muggle-born (literally “dirty blood”).
-It’s not a term used in polite company (CS7).
+It is not a term used in polite company (CS7).

 Draco Malfoy loved using the word “Mudblood,”especially when the Chamber of Secrets opened in second year.
 Referring to Hermione as a “filthy little Mudblood” caused Ron to come to her defense with his broken wand, rebounding a Slug-Vomiting Charm onto himself (CS6).
 When Harry and Ron disguised themselves as Crabbe and Goyle with the Polyjuice Potion, Draco felt comfortable in front of them, saying “Saint Potter, the Mudbloods’ friend.
 He’s another one with no proper wizard feeling, or he wouldn’t go around with that jumped up Granger Mudblood” (CS12).
 As part of Umbridge’s Inquisitorial Squad, Draco Malfoy took ten points from Gryffindor because Hermione was a “Mudblood” (OP28).

 Umbridge wrote a pamphlet as Head of the Muggleborn Registration Commission entitled “MUDBLOODS and the Dangers They Pose to a Peaceful Pure-Blood Society” (DH13)